Bia

 conversation

-Whether you're a journalist on deadline, an event organizer, a researcher looking to collaborate, or simply curious, fill in the form and I'll get back to you within a few days.
-I respond in English or Portuguese.
+Whether you're a journalist on deadline, an event organizer, a researcher looking to collaborate, or simply curious - fill in the form and I'll get back to you within a few days.